 The air duct system should be sealed off and insulated when they are in areas which are not cooled like attics, crawl spaces or garages.
 This helps reduce water collecting in AC ducts and prevent humid air or condensation on the duct work by lowering the temperature difference between the air within the ducts and the air directly next to the duct.

 This insulation process should ultimately lower humidity levels and prevent water build up.
 This is how to stop condensation on air ducts, which keeps them performing properly.

 The Cooling System Should Be the Right Fit

 If you are replacing your heating and cooling system, be sure the new system is well-matched to your home.
 An oversized air conditioner system will likely cycle on and off more frequently, reducing its ability to extract moisture from the warm air.

 If the system is too small for the home, more than likely you’re experiencing very high electricity bills, it’s hard to get to a comfortable temperature, and the heat / ac cycles are running for long very periods of time.
 Having the right fitting heating & air system can also help you save money in the long run.

 What Happens if Water Gets into My Vents?

 Air ducts are like the veins of your home; they transfer humid air and cooled air throughout the building to and from the HVAC and air vents.
 If there is water buildup in the ac unit, it will seriously compromise the home’s indoor air quality and overall safety.
 Taking the necessary steps to prevent water buildup in ducts can save you hundreds – even thousands – of dollars and create a safe and comfortable space to live.

-Why do I hear water in my vents?
+Why do I hear water Running in my Air Conditioner?